merceyz/cache/examples.md

     key: ${{ runner.os }}-${{ hashFiles('**/yarn.lock') }}
 ```

-## Node - Yarn
+## Node - Yarn Classic
-The yarn cache directory will depend on your operating system and version of `yarn`.
-See https://yarnpkg.com/lang/en/docs/cli/cache/ for more info.
+The Yarn 1.x cache directory will depend on your operating system and version of `yarn`.
+See https://classic.yarnpkg.com/en/docs/cli/cache/ for more info.

 ```yaml
 - name: Get yarn cache directory path